hisptz/dhis2-public-portal/apps/docs/docs/configuration/intro.md

 When importing a configuration into a new instance, ensure that all referenced metadata required by the configuration is already present in the target instance.

-For example, the configuration may reference specific document IDs (such as icons, SVGs, or other assets).
+For example, the configuration may reference specific visualizations.
 If these referenced items are missing, it may result in errors.

 :::